nasermirzaei89/nasermirzaei89.github.io/_posts/2018-12-25-dockerize-go-application.md

 ---
 tags: Goland Docker Alpine
+description: Dockerize your golang application for simpler deployment
 ---

 Docker is so popular these days.
 It's so good to build your go applications in docker.
 Here I show you how to build a go application in docker without even installing golang on your machine.